egenomics/agb2025/README.md

 ### 3 · Setup Installing

 To run the pipeline (specially Kraken2), we have to download a database built from the human library.
-The script will save the database in the main project folder with the name k2_Human_20230629.tar.gz.
-If the file already exists, it will not download anything.

 On the other hand, for running qiime2 and obtaining the feature table, a classifier has to be downloaded.
 By default, the classifier downloaded is: https://data.qiime2.org/classifiers/sklearn-1.4.2/silva/silva-138-99-nb-classifier.qza.
 If you want to change the classifier, further information is in the documentation.